python/cpython/Doc/library/codecs.rst

 collectivity referred to as :term:`text encodings <text encoding>`.

-The simplest text encoding (called ``'latin-1'`` or ``'iso-8859-1'``) maps the codepoints 0-255 to the bytes ``0x0``-``0xff``, which means that a string object that contains codepoints above ``U+00FF`` can't be encoded with this codec.
+The simplest text encoding (called ``'latin-1'`` or ``'iso-8859-1'``) maps the code points 0-255 to the bytes ``0x0``-``0xff``, which means that a string object that contains code points above ``U+00FF`` can't be encoded with this codec.
 Doing so will raise a :exc:`UnicodeEncodeError` that looks like the following (although the details of the error message may differ):
 ``UnicodeEncodeError: 'latin-1' codec can't encode character '\u1234' in position 3: ordinal not in range(256)``.

-There's another group of encodings (the so called charmap encodings) that choose a different subset of all Unicode code points and how these codepoints are mapped to the bytes ``0x0``-``0xff``.
+There's another group of encodings (the so called charmap encodings) that choose a different subset of all Unicode code points and how these code points are mapped to the bytes ``0x0``-``0xff``.
 To see how this is done simply open e.g. :file:`encodings/cp1252.py` (which is an encoding that is used primarily on Windows).
 There's a string constant with 256 characters that shows you which character is mapped to which byte value.

-All of these encodings can only encode 256 of the 1114112 codepoints defined in Unicode.
-A simple and straightforward way that can store each Unicode code point, is to store each codepoint as four consecutive bytes.
+All of these encodings can only encode 256 of the 1114112 code points defined in Unicode.
+A simple and straightforward way that can store each Unicode code point, is to store each code point as four consecutive bytes.
 There are two
 possibilities: store the bytes in big endian or in little endian order.
 These two encodings are called ``UTF-32-BE`` and ``UTF-32-LE`` respectively.
 Their disadvantage is that if e.g. you use ``UTF-32-BE`` on a little endian machine you